“In Defense of His Second Homeland: Ahmed’s Volunteer Service in the Ukrainian Army and Sacrifice”

 Seventeen years ago, the child Ahmed grabbed his father’s hand and they headed with the rest of his family to one of the shores of northern Lebanon, on a death boat.
 They left Lebanon for Ukraine in search of safety and security, without expecting that the country that gave them their nationality and secured them the necessities for a decent life would be invaded and besieged. death from all directions.

 “Ahmed Rah”..
 With these words mixed with tears, choking and pain, “Umm Abdullah” received the news of the loss of her nephew two days ago.
-His father, Omar, could not delve into the details, as he was grieved by the loss of his firstborn for two sons, and she tells Al-Hurra website, “He told me that He will go from the Netherlands to Kiev to receive his body, so he will take his phone out of service, and the next day he sent me a brief message that he was still on his way to take a last look at who he considered his crutch in this life, and he wanted to lose him and with him his joy.
+His father, Omar, might not delve into the details, as he was grieved by the loss of his firstborn for two sons, and she tells Al-Hurra website, “He told me that He will go from the Netherlands to Kiev to receive his body, so he will take his phone out of service, and the next day he sent me a brief message that he was still on his way to take a last look at who he considered his crutch in this life, and he wanted to lose him and with him his joy.

 Ahmed was killed by a Russian targeting of his group while he was defending the land of his second homeland